-However, the same isn’t true of the nuts and bolts – the physical actuators, motors and sensors – that would go into a highly advanced humanoid robot.
-Even with mass production, you’re still looking at a sort of luxury car cost that only the super rich would be able to afford.
-That’s even assuming they can even get to the economies of scale; most sex dolls are still made by hand today, simply because it’s such a niche market.
-A RealDoll starts at $6000, and that’s a just a large chunk of silicone rubber (not even any fancy motors or sensors).
+However, the same isn’t true of the nuts and bolts—the physical actuators, motors and sensors—that would needed in a humanoid robot.
+Even with the cost benefits of mass production, you’re still looking at a sort of luxury car cost that only the super-rich would be able to afford.
+That’s even assuming they can even get to the economies of scale.
+Most sex dolls are still made by hand today, simply because it’s such a niche market.
+A RealDoll starts at $6000, and even that’s just a large chunk of silicone with a poseable metal frame.

 Along Comes VR

 It’s now been almost a decade since the first commercially available consumer-grade VR headset was brought to market.
 But what relevance does this have to sex robots?

 VR allows you to re-skin reality–and very cheaply.
 For under $500, the Quest 2 is a standalone VR headset that requires no external trackers; it can even track your hands.
 In fact, it’s our pick of the best VR headsets for porn.

 When you have the ability to reskin reality, there’s no need to create realistic life-like sex robots.
 You can get away with an ugly-ass one and just make it look good in VR.
 At a primitive level, we’ll very soon be able to create our own fantasies and live them out in a high enough resolution to trick our minds into believing they’re real.